durée moyenne des règles

 The key role of hormones: estrogen and progesterone

-Specific female hormones like estrogen and progesterone regulate the cycle.
-Estrogen, which dominates during the follicular phase, thickens the endometrium.
-Progesterone, which is predominant in the luteal phase, stabilizes this lining.
+Specific female hormones such as oestrogen and progesterone regulate the cycle.
+Oestrogen, dominant in the follicular phase, thickens the endometrium.
+Progesterone, predominant in the luteal phase, stabilises this lining.

-If you’re not pregnant, a drop in these hormones causes the endometrium to shed.
-An imbalance, like excess estrogen, can make your period longer or heavier.
+If pregnancy doesn’t occur, the drop in these hormones causes the endometrium to shed.
+An imbalance, such as an excess of estrogen, can lengthen or intensify bleeding.

-Factors like stress, diet, or birth control can disrupt these balances.
-Irregular periods (less than 21 days or more than 35 days apart) or heavy bleeding (needing to change protection every 1–2 hours) warrant a medical consultation.
+Factors such as stress, diet or birth control can disrupt these delicate balances.
+Irregular periods (shorter than 21 days or longer than 35 days) or heavy bleeding (needing to change protection every 1–2 hours) warrant a medical consultation.

 Spotting or vaginal discharge between periods can also reflect hormonal fluctuations.
-To track your cycle, mobile apps or a simple calendar can help you identify normal patterns and flag any persistent abnormalities.
+To track your cycle, mobile apps or a simple calendar can help you identify normal patterns and flag up any persistent irregularities.

-Track your periods and cycles for three consecutive months.
-Write down anything out of the ordinary that happens.
-Use a small notebook or a dedicated mobile app to help you.
-Note if you have vaginal discharge, PMS symptoms, various pains, etc. You can then share your observations with your midwife or gynecologist.
+Track your period and your cycles for 3 months in a row.
+Write down anything out of the ordinary.
+Take a small notebook or use a dedicated mobile app.
+Note if you have vaginal discharge, PMS, various pains, etc. You can then share your observations with your midwife or gynecologist.

 duree regles